 - 1. For the work to proceed, a construction permit addendum that approves the work must be issued. - 2.
 The 'site permit' must be issued prior to submittal of the 1st addendum, unless otherwise allowed by the Chief Harbor Engineer. - 3.
 Construction may proceed upon approval and issuance of each addendum (e.g., 'foundation', 'architectural' etc.) - 4.
 A complete list of addenda shall be presented to the Chief Harbor Engineer for Approval prior to issuance of the first addendum. - 5.
-The number of addenda shall be limited to six (6) unless otherwise authorized by the Chief Harbor Engineer. - 6.
-The list shall be printed on the cover sheet of the first addendum. - 7.
-The list of addenda may be modified upon approval of the Chief Harbor Engineer.
+The number of addenda shall be limited to ten (10) unless otherwise authorized by the Chief Harbor Engineer. - 6.
+The list of addenda shall be printed on the cover sheet of the first addendum. - 7.
+The list of addenda may be modified upon approval of the Chief Harbor Engineer. - 8.
+Time limitations: Each addendum must be approved and issued before work shown on that addendum may commence.
+The time allowed for review, approval and issuance of all addenda is governed by the maximum time allowed per Section 106A.4.4 and Table A Maximum Time Allowed to Complete All Work Authorized by Building Permit.
+The extension times may be applied upon payment of fee per Section 110A, Table 1A-J - Miscellaneous Fees.
+If all required addenda are not approved and issued by the maximum time allowed, the site permit, all previously approved addenda, and all remaining addenda shall be deemed to be canceled.
+When a site permit has been canceled, an alteration work application shall be required to resume processing.
+The provisions of Section 107A.3.3 shall apply to such alteration work application.